couchbaselabs/docs-ng/content/couchbase-sdk-node-1.2/tutorial.markdown

 the full source code in the couchbaselabs repository on GitHub has more code to learn from.
 This code might be extended and updated from time to time.

-The tutorial presents an easy approach to start a web application with Couchbase Server as the underlying data source.
-If you want to dig a little bit deeper, the full source code in the couchbaselabs repository on GitHub has more code to learn from.
-This code might be extended and updated from time to time.

-<a id="advanced-usage"></a>